SkopeMagneticResonanceTechnologies/Pulseq-Sequences/README.md

  - Run CreateSequences.m to create Pulseq sequence files for all sequences

 ### NOTES
-- The Siemens Pulseq interpreter (1.4.2) flips the polarity of the x-axis.
-The polarity of the x-gradients for the sequences in this repository has been reversed to deal with this feature.
-Set the property _doFlipXAxis_ to _1_ in PulseqBase.m and SequenceParams.m if you do not wish to flip the sign of the x-gradients.
+- The Siemens Pulseq interpreter 1.4.2 must be used for these sequences.
 - If the sequences do not run on the scanner, try closing the protocol and opening it again.

 ## Acquisition parameters for field-monitoring